therealklanni/html-css/README.md

 **Use HTML according to its purpose.**

-Use elements (sometimes incorrectly called "t"gs") for what they have been created for.
+Use elements (sometimes incorrectly called "tags") for what they have been created for.
 For example, use `heading` elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.

 Using HTML according to its purpose is important for accessibility, reuse, and code efficiency reasons.